kegedy/EMBSYS100/assignment04/assignment04.md

-Assembly instructions used for writing to the GPIO using bit band addresses.
+1. b) What instructions does the compiler produce in assembly for the “writing” to the GPIO bit when using bit-band address?

 ```
 *((unsigned int*)((0x42000000) + (0x20014 * 32) + (5 * 4))) = 0x1;
  0x800'0062: 0x490a         LDR.N     R1, [PC, #0x28]         ; 0x4240'0294